I am qualified to offer a full range of notarial services including:-

 Different countries in the world have different requirements in respect of documents which are signed overseas.
 Some countries do not require anything further, others may require the addition of an endorsement by the Foreign and Commonwealth Office called an Apostille, and others may either in addition to, or instead of, require the endorsement by the embassy of the particular country, situated in the UK.
 This is called legalisation.
 I can organise this for you but please remember that firstly there will be additional fees payable, and also that it takes time to do this.
 I will deal with the matter as quickly as I can but I have no control over the Foreign and Commonwealth office or embassies – please be patient!
 If documents are not legalised correctly then they may not be accepted.
 You are entitled if you wish to deal with legalisation yourself but I cannot then be responsible for matters once the documents leaves our control.

+I work on an hourly rate of £200.
 How much the fees will be in respect of a matter will depend upon how much time I have to spend on it.
+My minimum fee will, however, be £80.

 Regulation and Complaints